South Jersey Timeline of Historic Events

 December 4, 1992: Last SRNJ revenue move to Dee Lumber, on the Linwood Branch.

-1993: Winchester and Western ends service on the Maurice River Branch to Leesburg State Prison (flour delivery), line out of service.
+1993: Winchester and Western ends service on the Maurice River Branch to Dorchester's Whibco facility at Main Street and Hunters Mill Rd.
+Line out of service south of Estelle Manor Rd, in Port Elizabeth.

 June 1, 1994: Shortline Marketing Services (SMS) begins operation of 4.5 miles of track in the Pureland Industrial Park, Bridgeport NJ.